code-dot-org/code-dot-org/pegasus/sites.v3/code.org/public/applab/docs1/readRecords.md

 [short_description]

-Using App Lab's table data storage, creates a record in the table name provided, and calls the callbackFunction when the action is finished.
+Using App Lab's table data storage, reads the records from the provided `tableName` that match the `searchTerms`.
+When the call is completed, the `callbackFunction` is called and is passed the array of records.
 Data is accessible to your app and users of your app.

 [/short_description]